0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/README.md

 ### Regarding The Manual Infernce

 Manual inference implies you use code snippets and Xilinx tools rather than a notebook, material will be located in a dedicated sub-directory.
+Alongside another [specialized README](./3_manual_inference/README.md) to help you figuring it out.

 See you on the other side !

-## Ressources
+## General Ressources

+> [!IMPORTANT]
+> Notebooks also contains context-dependant ressources to explore and understand important topics.

 If you want to truly understand what you are doing and become proficient in engineering, these ressources are your go-to.